bossoff/ReactJS-TypeScript-Boiler-Plate/README.md

 > This boilerplate provides a modern development environment for students learning React with TypeScript, featuring integration with Claude Code, Figma's Model Context Protocol (MCP) Server, and Visual Studio Code.

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 ## `Project Tech Stack & Learning Guide`